joaoasrosa/joaoasrosa.github.io/_posts/2021-05-07-using-different-visual-collaboration-techniques-to-challenge-mental-models-how-i-combine-eventstorming-wardley-mapping-and-context-maps-to-generate-new-insights.md

 Solution: Use Wardley Maps, telling people not to think that organisation exists.
 Just map the purpose space (former problem space).
 On top of that do a context map, and then compare with the previous one.
 CAT: people see the differences, and figure out the path to move between the current situation to a possible future.
 They even use it to refactor the software architecture, and combines with Team Topologies to enable the organisation to move

+Don't forget to add the visuals in each step.
+In the end is about visual collaboration!

 Follow-up post: How team topoloiges helps in this case